sannilincoln/Alc-Student-resource/Readme.md

 `cd into the cloned folder`.

-to access the frontend implementation, switch the branch to `alc-frontend`
+to access the frontend implementation, switch the branch to `frontend`

 RUN `npm install` to get all dependencies.